dbrody/git-custom-credentials-buildpack/README.md

 Most alternatives seem to be old or have dependencies.

-Alternative [custom-ssh-key-buildpack](https://github.com/simon0191/custom-ssh-key-buildpack) requires ruby which is not available by default on Heroku stack 22.
+[custom-ssh-key-buildpack](https://github.com/simon0191/custom-ssh-key-buildpack) requires ruby which is not available by default on Heroku stack 22.

-One alternative is [heroku-buildpack-github-netrc](https://github.com/timshadel/heroku-buildpack-github-netrc.git) but this doesnt properly set environment for fetching private repos during application build for some reason.
+[heroku-buildpack-github-netrc](https://github.com/timshadel/heroku-buildpack-github-netrc.git) but the repository is old and doesnt properly set environment for fetching private repos during application build for some reason.

 ## Use case

-My main use case for this is it allows for elixir applications to download private repositories on deployment.
+My main use case for is for elixir applications to download private repositories on deployment.

-In your `mix.exs` file you can include a private repo just like any other repository:
+In a `mix.exs` file you can include a private repo just like any other repository:
 ```elixir
 ...
 deps: [